MicrosoftDocs/cpp-docs/docs/cpp/function-overloading.md

 C++ lets you specify more than one function of the same name in the same scope.
 These functions are called *overloaded* functions, or *overloads*.
 Overloaded functions enable you to supply different semantics for a function, depending on the types and number of its arguments.

 For example, consider a `print` function that takes a `std::string` argument.
 This function might perform very different tasks than a function that takes an argument of type **`double`**.
-Overloading saves you from having to use names such as `print_string` or `print_double`.
+Overloading keeps you from having to use names such as `print_string` or `print_double`.
 At compile time, the compiler chooses which overload to use based on the types and number of arguments passed in by the caller.
 If you call `print(42.0)`, then the `void print(double d)` function is invoked.
 If you call `print("hello world")`, then the `void print(std::string)` overload is invoked.

 You can overload both member functions and free functions.
 The following table shows which parts of a function declaration C++ uses to differentiate between groups of functions with the same name in the same scope.